Anna Demidova

 Anna Stepanovna Demidova (26 January 1878 – 17 July 1918) was a lady's maid in the service of Empress Alexandra of Russia.
 She stayed with the Romanov family when they were arrested, and was murdered together with Alexandra and the Romanov family on 17 July 1918.

 She had shared the Romanov family's exile at Tobolsk and Ekaterinburg following the Russian Revolution of 1917 before their murder.
 She is remembered for staying with the Romanovs to the end.
-In 1981, she was canonized as an Orthodox martyr by the Russian Orthodox Church Outside Russia (ROCOR) but not by the Russian Orthodox Church.

 Life

 Anna Demidova, whose nickname was "Nyuta," was described in adulthood as a "tall, statuesque blonde."
 She was the daughter of Stepan Demidov and his wife.
 Her father was a well-off merchant in Cherepovets, where he also served on the Cherepovets City Duma, and was a member of the House of Demidov, a Russian noble family.
 Demidova graduated from the Yaroslavl Institute for Maids with a teaching certificate.

 She was a good friend of Elizaveta Ersberg, a parlormaid at the court, and was once engaged to Ersberg's brother Nikolai.
 About 1905 Ersberg secured her friend a position at the court as a governess.
 In his memoirs, Charles Sydney Gibbes, the Romanov children's English tutor, described Demidova as "of a singularly timid and shrinking disposition."